-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The practice showed that 100% of patients with diabetes, on the register, had an influenza immunisation in the preceding 01/04/2014 to 31/03/2015.
-This comparable to the clinical commissioning group average of 96% and a national average of 95%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medication needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.